Table of Contents

 USDA National Organic Program – The NOP develops and administers national production, handling, and labeling standards for organic agricultural products.

-Planting within an existing AVA has many marketing advantages.
+Planting within an existing AVA (PDF) has many marketing advantages.

 Need a Consultant?

 WAWGG, an industry organization in Washington, has a list of private consultants that can help you with the details of vineyard establishment.
-Click here and scroll halfway through the page.
+Scroll halfway through the page.